Motivation and emotion.

 Paper and pens may seem old-fashioned, but the beauty of it is truly magic.

 This is where the power of the journal comes in.

 Consider writing down something you’re grateful for every morning.
 Or even better, do this at night as well and reread your gratitude in the morning.

-Reminding yourself about the positives aspects of your life you used to have, you still can.
+Reminding yourself about the positive aspects of your life you used to have, you still can.
 Read it every morning so it can help you start your day a little better.

 I can’t recommend it enough!

-Journaling is one of my top advice for anyone who suffers from mental health illness, regardless of anxiety and panic attacks, depression or OCD.
+Journaling is one of my top pieces of advice for anyone who suffers from mental health illness, regardless of anxiety and panic attacks, depression, or OCD.

 I recommend it for many reasons.

 - Journaling can do wonders for your health.
 It provides you with a creative, cathartic release.